AngieCris/PartyOn/README.md

 	1. Follow this process every time you make changes:

-		1. stage any changes: '''git add filename''' or stage all modifications: '''git add -A'''
+		1. stage any changes: 'git add filename' or stage all modifications: 'git add -A'

-		2. commit changes after staging: '''git commit -m "message"''' (**Must add meaningful commit messages**)
+		2. commit changes after staging: 'git commit -m "message"' (**Must add meaningful commit messages**)

-		3. push everything: '''git push origin master''' if you're on master branch
-		   '''git push''' on any other branch
+		3. push everything: 'git push origin master' if on master branch 'git push' on any other branch

   2. **Always pull before you push**
      Otherwise, there could be other ppl already pushed things which you didn't pull.
 Then you got a merge confict, and git would maliciously remove all the changes you teammate pushed before.